The History of the Fullerton Inn and Restaurant

 The name “Fullerton Inn” is a resurrection of the historical name for the inn, which was built in the 1840’s and called the “Ingraham House.”
 A fire destroyed the original structure in the 1880’s and the replacement, built on the existing foundation, was dubbed the “Fullerton Inn“.

 In the 1950’s the owners changed the name to the “Chester Inn” and many who visit us today still remember the inn by that name.
-In the early 1980’s the inn was closed for a short time.
-A college professor named Jack Coleman bought the inn in 1984 and renamed it “The Inn at Long Last” to represent the fulfillment of his dream to own an inn.
+After actually shuttering its doors in the early 1980’s, a college professor named Jack Coleman bought the inn in 1984 and renamed it “The Inn at Long Last” to represent the fulfillment of his dream to own an inn.

 Jack filled the tavern area with bookshelves and the lobby was full of his collection of tin soldiers.
-Each week we get several people who reminesse about “The Inn at Long Last” and Jack Coleman’s hospitality.
+Each week we get several people who reminisce about “The Inn at Long Last” and Jack Coleman’s hospitality.
 In 1998 the inn was sold to the operators of the local “Ye Olde Bradford Tavern” (a few doors down from the inn.)
 They merged the Bradford Tavern with the Inn and returned the “Fullerton Inn” name to the sign board.

 The current owners acquired the Fullerton Inn in August 2020 and have paid particular attention into creating comfortable rooms for guests.
 The Fullerton Inn has taken on a different look than in past years, but still offers the same warmth, comfort and professional service of 150 years ago.